-- The number of processor IA cores operating in the C0 state. - The estimated processor IA core current consumption and I{CCMax} register settings. - The estimated package prior and present power consumption and turbo power limits. - The package temperature. - Sustained turbo residencies at high voltages and temperature.
+- The number of processor IA cores operating in the C0 state - $\bullet\,$ The estimated processor IA core current consumption and I{CCMax} register settings - The estimated package prior and present power consumption and turbo power limits - The package temperature - Sustained turbo residencies at high voltages and temperature active if the operating system is requesting the P0 state.
+If turbo frequencies are limited the cause is logged in IA_PERF_LIMIT_REASONS register.
+For more information on P-states and C-states, refer Power Management.

 Any of these factors can affect the maximum frequency for a given workload.
 If the power, current, Voltage or thermal limit is reached, the processor will automatically reduce the frequency to stay within the PL1 value.
-Turbo processor frequencies are only active if the operating system is requesting the P0 state.
-If turbo frequencies are limited the cause is logged in IA_PERF_LIMIT_REASONS register.
-For more information on P-states and C-states, see Power Management.
+Turbo processor frequencies are only